Acts 27

 Acts 27 is the twenty-seventh chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the journey of Paul from Caesarea heading to Rome, but stranded for a time in Malta.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the traditional attribution to Luke the Evangelist was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 44 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: